 If your branch already contains a file that is also in the origin Git repository, and there are differences between the files, git pull will attempt to integrate and merge the differences into the files in your branch.

 git fetch will download but not merge or integrate any differences between similar files

-The git pull command without any options will pull every file from your master Git repository into your local Git branch.
+The git pull command without any options will pull files from the origin to master.

-The prior command will return "Already up-to-date" if your the files in your local Git repository are the same revision as the files in the master Git repository.
+The prior command will return "Already up-to-date" if your the files in your branch are the same revision as the files in the origin Git repository.

 git pull --quiet